PANEL ATTORNEY QUALIFICATIONS

 the attorney is skilled in handling cases without the need

-for guidance in the areas of issue spotting and brief writing.
+for guidance in issue spotting and brief writing.

 The SDAP staff attorney assigned to monitor the case will

-review copies of all correspondence, briefs, notices and orders
+review copies of all briefs, notices and orders

 in the case.
 The staff attorney is available to consult at